bitcoin/bitcoin/doc/build-unix.md

 -----------------------------------------

 If you want to build Bitcoin-Qt, make sure that the required packages for Qt development are installed.
-Qt 4 is currently necessary to build the GUI.
+Either Qt 4 or Qt 5 are necessary to build the GUI.
+If both Qt 4 and Qt 5 are installed, Qt 4 will be used.
+Pass `--with-gui=qt5` to configure to choose Qt5.
+To build without GUI pass `--without-gui`.

 To build with Qt 4 you need the following:

     apt-get install libqt4-dev libprotobuf-dev protobuf-compiler

+For Qt 5 you need the following:

+    apt-get install libqt5gui5 libqt5core5 libqt5dbus5 qttools5-dev-tools libprotobuf-dev

 libqrencode (optional) can be installed with: